 Corporate Tax Rate

-In this post, we take a look at the details of the Canada corporate tax rate and how the different rates affect your business.
+In this post, we take a look at the details of the Canadian corporate tax rate and how the different rates affect your business.
 Get everything you need to know about federal rates, CPCC tax rates, historical rates, and tax rates relating to capital gains and investments.

 Please note, you should always consult directly with an experienced tax accountant to calculate your business’ corporate tax rate for filing and planning purposes.
 Contact the team at Accountor CPA for personalized information about budgeting, tax filing, and tax planning for your corporate taxes each year.
-All figures are relevant for the 2024 tax year.
+All figures are relevant for the 2026 tax year.

 What Is Corporate Tax Rate in Canada?